Wattis Mine (later Star Point Mine)

 The new flood loader was constructed to allow Plateau to fulfill its newly-signed contract with Intermountain Power Agency to furnish 200,000 tons per year to IPA's Intermountain Power Project at Delta, Utah.
 The conveyor and flood loader were to become operational in January 1986, with full production to begin in August 1986.
 The IPA contract called for an increase in 1989 from 200,000 tons to 360,000 to 440,000 tons per year.
 (Salt Lake Tribune, December 29, 1985)

 Construction on the Intermountain Power Project began in September 1981.
 IPP began its coal reserve stockpile in June 1985 when the first unit coal train dumped its coal at the new facility.
-Commercial operation of unit 1 started in June 1986, and IPP's second unit went on line on June 13, 1987. (click here for more information about IPP.)
+Commercial operation of unit 1 started in June 1986, and IPP's second unit went on line on June 13, 1987.
+(More information about IPP)

 The new contract between Cyprus and Intermountain Power Agency, at 17 million tons delivered over 22 years, superceded the previous contract between IPA and Getty, at 14 million delivered over 20 years.
 (Coal Age, November 1986, Volume 91, Number 11, page 31)